jadecobra/python_tdd_exercises/source/calculator.rst

        #     self.x/self.y
        # )

-the terminal displays passing tests, and I now have a way to ``catch`` Exceptions when testing, allowing me to confirm that the code raises an error, and the other tests can continue when they encounter the expected failure
+the terminal displays passing tests, and I now have a way to ``catch`` Exceptions when testing, allowing me to confirm that the code raises an error, and the other tests can continue to run when they encounter the expected failure

 REFACTOR: make it better
 ------------------------